reasonml/reasonml.github.io/docs/jsx.md

 ([@JSX] MyComponent.createElement(~children=[foo, bar], ()));
 ```

-**Note** again that this isn't the transform for ReasonReact; ReasonReact turns the final list into an array.
-But the idea still applies.

 So naturally, `<MyComponent> foo </MyComponent>` desugars to `([@JSX] MyComponent.createElement(~children=[foo], ()))`.
 I.e. whatever you do, the arguments passed to the children position will be wrapped in a list.
 What if you don't want that? **What if you want to directly pass `foo` without an extra wrapping**?

 #### Children Spread